chrissuu/bleu_fix/about.markdown

 i enjoy a wide variety of topics, mainly: physics, mathematics, statistics, artificial intelligence.

-in the past, i have been involved with several software projects as well as internships.
+in the past, i have been involved with several software projects.

 this blog is a mini project for one of my classes and I intend to post semi-frequently on interesting problems/puzzles/lecture notes from my classes, everyday life, or just some random things here and there that I come across!